hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

   "cassandra_keyspaces": ["taxiservices"],
   "cassandra_tables": ["trips"]
 }

+This kind of data lineage support would be implemented by recording the data ingestion statistics (similar to the logging part).
+Also the tenant user would send some message to the platform that which user is starting the action.
+Then after specific time period where no messages have been ingested/stopped by the user, the ingestion record would be stored as the JSON.
+The source data, data processing and ingestion result, keyspace and table statistics would be logged from the data-ignest component.
+The data lineage would be stored in the coredms of the tenant, where they can fetch it from.

 2. Assume that each of your tenants/users will need a dedicated mysimbdp-coredms.
 Design the data schema of service and data discovery information for mysimbdp-coredms that can be published into an existing registry (like ZooKeeper, consul or etcd) so that you can nd information about which mysimbdp-coredms is for which tenants/users.
 (1 point)

+### 2. Data schema of service and data discovery information

 For managing multiple mysimbdp-coredms instances, the platform would need to handle and store the schema of service and data discovery information for each tenant in a configuration synchronization service like Apache ZooKeeper.
 These kind of services enable centralized and consistent way for managing configuration and metadata about multiple services like mysimbdp-coredms'.
-A tenant's mysimbdp-coredms information would contain essential information about the tenant such as tenant name, id and users.
+A tenant's mysimbdp-coredms information would contain essential information about the tenant such as tenant name, id and users and the corresponding coredms id.
 Information about the tenant specific coredms(s) would contain: number of cassandra nodes, data centers, replication factor, keyspaces, tables
 Information about the VM instance running the coredms would contain the addresss (ip:port), firewall rules (protocols accepted, ports etc), hardware specs (CPU, RAM etc) and the cost of the machine.
 Also metadata such as tenant creation date, location would be stored.
 Also coredms status would be stored, including active, stopped, removed.